PieterJanDelbecke/my_js_app/index4.md

 7. Wait and watch the final tests run, if you are successful it will automatically let your educators know you are finished.

 ## Example solution
-An example solution can be found in the challenge-complete branch of this repository.
+An example solution can be found in the challenge-complete branch of this repository